insin/nwb/README.md

-# npb - npm package builder
+# nwb - npm web builder

-Owns all the dependencies you need to lint, build, test, distribute and demo an npm web module and provides an `npb` command to run them in the context of your module, so you don't have to repeat this configuration over and over again in multiple projects.
+Owns all the dependencies you need to lint, build, test, distribute and demo an npm web module and provides an `nwb` command to run them in the context of your module, so you don't have to repeat this configuration over and over again in multiple projects.

-**Note: this tool initially scratches a personal itch - hence the scoped package and the very specific list of conventions below - configurability,flexibility, templating etc. may come later**
+**Note: this tool initially scratches a personal itch - hence the very specific list of conventions below - configurability,flexibility, templating etc. may come later**

 ```
-npm install -g @insin/npb
+npm install -g nwb
 ```

 ## Conventions